1XC1XC/discord-abrupt/readme.md

                                     Balance: 1000
                                 }).save()
                             } else {
-                                if (isCommand) { // isCommand argument is used to understand if the user is trying to use your commands instead of random text after the prefix. (its kinda scuffed im sorry) channel.send("Please use the '!start' command to begin using the bot.")
+                                if (keyword) { // keyword represents if a command is being used, so you can detect if a user typed a command instead of random text after the prefix. channel.send("Please use the '!start' command to begin using the bot.")
                                 }
-                                return false // returning false will prevent a command from being called when a user doesn't have data
+                                return false // false return will stop a command from being called after this function runs.
                             }
                         } else {
                             return user
                         }
-                        // basically you need to return a individual user or false, the individual user is passed to the author.data object so you can manipulate there data in commands.
                     }
                 }
             },